All Mac OS Versions up to 2024

 • New Unified Appearance: For the first time, Leopard presented a unified operating system where the installer could run on both PowerPC and Intel Macs.

-Mac OS X 10.4 Tiger (2005)
+Mac OS X 10.4 Tiger (2005) arrow

 Mac OS X 10.4, known as “Tiger,” is the fifth major release of macOS, Apple’s desktop and server operating system for Macintosh computers.
 Tiger was released on April 29, 2005, and was available for $129 for a single user and $199 for a family pack.
 This release marked a significant advancement in the evolution of Apple’s operating system, introducing many features and improvements.